breathofaether/LeafThrough/README.md

 ### Branch Information
 The Firebase integration resides in the `feature/firebase-integration` branch.
 However, the live site at [Netlify](https://leafthrough.netlify.app) is updated to use Firebase.

+####Performance Note
+Users may experience slight latency during some operations (e.g., adding or deleting books, saving notes).
+This is due to the Firebase database being hosted in a European region, which may introduce network delays depending on the user's geographic location.

 ## Installation and Setup

 1. Clone the repository: